Skip to main content

 Home emergency cover

-Home emergency cover is also one of the more frequent packaged benefits.
+Home emergency cover is also sometimes offered as a packaged benefit.
 This provides professional help if something goes wrong in your home - for example a broken boiler or burst pipe.

 Travel perks